RD-701: Specifications

 In high-altitude mode two, the preburner used to pump kerosene is shut down, and the other is switched to burning hydrogen.
 A small amount of kerosene is still used to ensure oxygen is effectively atomised.
 Gases from the preburner combined with additional hydrogen in the combustion chamber.
 In this mode it burns 27.4 kg/s of hydrogen, and 148 kg/s of oxygen.
-Thrust reduces to 1.6 MN, but the specific impulse increases to 460s.
+Thrust reduces to 1.6 MN, but the specific impulse increases to 460 s.